maups/covid19-custom-script-contest/README.md

 | BCN.zip (18.9 GB) | FCO.zip (20.6 GB) | LIS.zip (27.0 GB) | ORY.zip (14.7 GB) | WAW.zip (16.2 GB) |
 | BRU.zip (14.2 GB) | FRA.zip (9.1 GB) | LTN.zip (9.8 GB) | OSL.zip (12.4 GB) | ZRH.zip (18.6 GB) |

-These files will be made available upon request to the e-mail `mauriciop@usf.edu`.
+Access to the institutional repository will be made available upon request to the e-mail `mauriciop@usf.edu`.
 Requesters will be granted one month of access to download the aforementioned files.

-All these files contain modified Sentinel-2 data processed by Euro Data Cube.
+All the files in our dataset contain modified Sentinel-2 data processed by Euro Data Cube.
 If you use any of these images for any kind of media (publications, reports, videos, etc), please add the message "Contain modified Sentinel-2 data processed by Euro Data Cube" close to the image.

 ## Usage instructions